 I can’t emphasize enough how important it is for people with home automatic generators to read their manuals and understand how to work their generators.
 Generator companies have to go into triage mode in huge outages supporting medical, communication and emergency support providers first and most likely will not be able to supply oil changes nor spend too much time on the phone providing instructions on how to turn On/Off generator, check oil, etc. ****This […]

 With all the PG&E outage buzz, I’m concerned people are going to make quick decisions without a good knowledge base.
 Who would think people would suddenly need to know all about generators?
-Here are basic generator concepts you should understand: 1.
-Noise.
-Thank goodness there are noise regulations for backup home generators.
-Most of us remember those noisy generators on campers that parked next to us in camp sites – automatic, home standby systems have come […]
+Here are basic generator concepts you should understand: There are two basic types of generator engines; air-cooled (typically up to size 20kW) and liquid-cooled (typically above 20kW).
+Generators burn oil and just like a car, it is important that oil levels are checked. […]